An approximation algorithm for approximation rank: Abstract

 \section{Abstract}

-One of the strongest techniques available for showing lower bounds on quantum communication complexity is the logarithm of the approximation rank of the communication matrix---the minimum rank of a matrix which is close to the communication matrix in $\ell_\infty$ norm.
-This technique has two main drawbacks: it is difficult to compute, and it is not known to lower bound quantum communication complexity with entanglement.
+One of the strongest techniques available for showing lower bounds on bounded-error communication complexity is the logarithm of the approximation rank of the communication matrix---the minimum rank of a matrix which is close to the communication matrix in $\ell_\infty$ norm.
+Krause showed that the logarithm of approximation rank is a lower bound in the randomized case, and later Buhrman and de Wolf showed it could also be used for quantum communication complexity.
+As a lower bound technique, approximation rank has two main drawbacks: it is difficult to compute, and it is not known to lower bound the model of quantum communication complexity with entanglement.

-Linial and Shraibman recently introduced a norm, called $\gamma_2^{\alpha}$, to quantum communication complexity, showing that it can be used to lower bound communication with entanglement.
+Linial and Shraibman recently introduced a quantity, called $\gamma_2^{\alpha}$, to quantum communication complexity, showing that it can be used to lower bound communication in the model with shared entanglement.
 Here $\alpha$ is a measure of approximation which is related to the allowable error probability of the protocol.
-This bound can be written as a semidefinite program and gives bounds at least as large as many techniques in the literature, although it is smaller than the corresponding $\alpha$-approximation rank, $\rk_\alpha$.
+This quantity can be written as a semidefinite program and gives bounds at least as large as many techniques in the literature, although it is smaller than the corresponding $\alpha$-approximation rank, $\rk_\alpha$.
 We show that in fact $\log \gamma_2^{\alpha}(A)$ and $\log \rk_{\alpha}(A)$ agree up to small factors.
-As corollaries we obtain a constant factor polynomial time approximation algorithm to the logarithm of approximate rank, and that the logarithm of approximation rank is a lower bound for quantum communication complexity with entanglement.
+As corollaries we obtain a constant factor polynomial time approximation algorithm to the logarithm of approximation rank, and that the logarithm of approximation rank is a lower bound for quantum communication complexity with entanglement.